MooersLab/mooerslab-functions-el/README.md

 Enter `M-x ml/user-functions-open` to edit the file.
 Enter `M-x ml/user-functions-load` to load the functions.
 Enter `M-x ml/` to see a list of functions displayed in the minibuffer.
+If you have installed the package marginalia, you will also see the first line of the document string that describes what the function does.

 ## Related